ragu0115/mlproject/README.md

 # Approach for the project

+Modularly Programmed the following in created Anaconda Development Environment

 1. Data Ingestion :
     * In Data Ingestion phase the data is first read as csv.
     * Then the data is split into training and testing and saved as csv files.